emacsorphanage/helm-swoop/README.md

 * `C-u M-x helm-multi-swoop` apply last selected buffers from the second time
 * `M-x helm-multi-swoop-org` apply to all org-mode buffers
 * `M-x helm-multi-swoop-current-mode` apply to all buffers with the same major-mode as the current buffer
+* `M-x helm-multi-swoop-projectile` Apply to all opened buffers of the current project
 * `M-x helm-swoop-same-face-at-point` list lines have the same face at the cursor is on
 * During isearch `M-i` to hand the word over to helm-swoop
 * During helm-swoop `M-i` to hand the word over to helm-multi-swoop-all